 Dave & Janice Burlison who live in the High Street, StMB and run a local, award winning photography business, have donated a prize since 2009.

-A Silver Photograph frame to be awarded to the overall best in Section E
+A Silver Photograph frame to be awarded to the overall best in the Photograph Section

 How to Enter